header-banner-bubbletea.jpg

 What Is bubble tea?

 Bubble tea is often created with a base tea.
-The common base teas are: black tea, green tea, and oolong tea.
-The drinks are then mixed with milk or fruit flavors (i.e., mango, lychee, grapefruit, etc.).
+The common base teas are black tea, green tea, and oolong tea.
+The drinks are then mixed with milk or fruit flavours (i.e., mango, lychee, grapefruit, etc.).
 Lastly, comes the add-ins like boba, aloe vera, chia seeds, or egg pudding to name a few.

 What are the bubbles in bubble tea?

 The bubbles are made with tapioca flour (starch), water, and brown sugar.
 Unlike wheat flour, tapioca only contains starch.
-They are refined starch of the cassava plant, which is a starchy root like taro.2 That’s what makes it so tricky to make.
-Starch particles are created when a large number of glucose (forms of sugar) join together.
+They are refined starch of the cassava plant, a starchy root like taro.2 Starch particles are created when a large number of glucose (forms of sugar) join together.
 When these particles are mixed with cold water, they will disperse and float.3

 The real magic begins when you add heat.
 In heated environments, the starch particles will enlarge and break apart.
 The smaller pieces will then form a sticky substance that can hold water.
 This is known as starch gelatinisation (similar to the process of making Jell-O).